e3prom/kryptoxin/docs/usages.md

     - `python -m kryptoxin` calls the `kryptoxin` module, which should be in your `sys.path` after installation.
     - The `-k 12345` option provide the encryption key to be passed to the block cipher algorithm.
     - Finally, `-i input_file.txt` specify the input file to read from, here a text file.
-    - Alternatively, you can use the standard Unix/Linux pipes to redirect the output to the standard input.
+    - Alternatively, you can use the standard Unix/Linux pipes to redirect the output to the standard input or the other way around.

     Once the encryption operation is performed, Kryptoxin will return a base64 encoded output by default.
 The latter can be copy/pasted into variables, or can be stored in a file by using the `-o` or `--out` command-line option.